cloudwave-solutions/rtc-diagnostics-react-app/README.md

 Once the endpoints are deployed, add the app's URL to the `.env` file.
 Then you can start a local development server by running the following command:

-`$ npm run start`
+`$ yarn start`

 ## Tests

-Run `npm test` to run all unit tests.
+Run `yarn test` to run all unit tests.

-Run `npm run test:serverless` to run all unit and E2E tests on the Serverless scripts.
+Run `yarn test:serverless` to run all unit and E2E tests on the Serverless scripts.
 This requires that your Twilio account credentials are stored in the `.env` file.

 ## Related